manan0209/focus0/README.md

 - 🐛 **Bug Reports**: [Create an issue](https://github.com/manan0209/focus0/issues)
 - 💡 **Feature Requests**: [Start a discussion](https://github.com/manan0209/focus0/discussions)

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- YouTube for providing the embedded player API
-- The Next.js team for the amazing framework
-- Tailwind CSS for the utility-first styling approach
-- Lucide React for the beautiful icons

 ---

 **Made with ❤️ by [devmnn](https://github.com/manan0209)**

-*Transform your YouTube learning experience with Focus0* 🎓✨

-1. **Enter YouTube URLs**: Paste YouTube video or playlist URLs in the input field
-2. **Session Name**: Give your session a descriptive name
-3. **Start Session**: Click "Start Study Session" to begin

-### During a Study Session

-- **Focus Bar**: Monitor your attention with the dynamic focus indicator
-- **Video Controls**: Use custom player controls or navigate between videos
-- **Pomodoro Timer**: Start work sessions with configurable break intervals
-- **Session Stats**: Track total study time, focus time, and completed videos

-### Sharing Sessions

-- Click the "Share" button in any active session
-- Copy the generated link to share with others
-- Shared sessions maintain all videos and settings

-### Managing Sessions

-- **Save Sessions**: Sessions auto-save to localStorage
-- **Resume Sessions**: Access saved sessions from the main page
-- **Delete Sessions**: Remove old sessions to keep your list clean

----

-**Built with ❤️ for focused learning**